whutddk/MK64F-platform/README.md

 * 4-3-5
 * 5-2-0

-##  LGPL V3 for all and only my design
+##  Apache for all and only my design